David H. Schwartz

 Hire an Experienced Commercial Litigation Attorney in San Francisco, California

-If you encounter issues regarding COVID-19 and your business interruption insurance claims, contact the Law Offices of David H. Schwartz to schedule a one-on-one consultation.
+If you encounter issues regarding COVID-19 and your business interruption insurance claims, contact the Law Offices of David H. Schwartz, INC. to schedule a one-on-one consultation.
 Attorney David H. Schwartz can help you exercise your rights as a policyholder.
 He can fight vigorously on your side to protect your business and help you recover your rightful compensation.
 Mr. Schwartz proudly serves clients throughout San Francisco, San Mateo, Santa Clara, San Jose, Oakland, and the San Francisco Bay Area of California.